Jets vs. Wild Prediction & Picks - December 30

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-In the past 10 contests, the Jets are 7-1-2 while totaling 35 goals against 19 goals conceded.
-On 25 power-play opportunities during that span, they have scored three goals (12.0%).
+In the last 10 games for the Jets, their offense has put up 35 goals while their defense has allowed 19 (they have a 7-1-2 record in those games).
+In 25 power-play opportunities during that span, they have capitalized with three goals (12.0% success rate).

-Before watching this matchup, here's our prediction for which club will secure the win in Saturday's hockey action.
+Ahead of watching this matchup, here is our pick for which squad will bring home the win in Saturday's hockey action.

 Jets vs. Wild Predictions for Saturday

-Our computer projections model for this game expects a final tally of Jets 4, Wild 2.
+Our computer projection model for this game calls for a final result of Jets 4, Wild 2.

 - Moneyline Pick: Jets (-135)